mk-fg/feedjack/README.md

       (r'^admin/', include('django.contrib.admin.urls')),
       (r'', include('feedjack.urls')) )

-After that you might want to check out /admin section to create a feedjack site, otherwise sample default site will be created for you on the first entry.
+After that you might want to check out /admin section (if django.contrib.admin app was enabled, otherwise drop the "^admin/" line from urls as well) to create a feedjack site, otherwise sample default site will be created for you on the first entry.

 ### Requirements